teiid/teiid-openshift-examples/prometheus/README.md

 At this time, if you log into your OpenShift console, you should see the Prometheus installed in the same namespace as your project.

+Grafana dashboard integration is upcoming as an extension to this example, until then you can create route to Prometheus service and see some simple graphs.
+To do that, go to services page, find `prometheus` service and client `create route` and access the console using the url provided.